 The second Nobel Prize Marie Curie received recognized her discovery and research of two elements: radium and polonium.
 The former element was named for the Latin word for ray and the latter was a nod to her home country, Poland.

-5. Nobel Prize-winning ran in Marie Curie's family.
+5. Nobel Prize-winning ran in her family.

 The research that won Marie Curie her first Nobel Prize required hours of physical labor.
 In order to prove they had discovered new elements, she and her husband had to produce numerous examples of them by breaking down ore into its chemical components.
-Their regular labs weren't big enough to accommodate the process, so they moved their work into an old shed behind the school where Pierre worked.
-According to Curie, the space was a hothouse in the summer and drafty in the winter, with a glass roof that didn't fully protect them from the rain.
-After the famed German chemist Wilhelm Ostwald visited the Curies' shed to see the place where radium was discovered, he described it as being "a cross between a stable and a potato shed, and if I had not seen the worktable and items of chemical apparatus, I would have thought that I was been played a practical joke."
+Their regular labs weren’t big enough to accommodate the process, so they moved their work into an old shed behind the school where Pierre worked.
+According to Curie, the space was a hothouse in the summer and drafty in the winter, with a glass roof that didn’t fully protect them from the rain.
+After the famed German chemist Wilhelm Ostwald visited the Curies’ shed to see the place where radium was discovered, he described it as being “a cross between a stable and a potato shed, and if I had not seen the worktable and items of chemical apparatus, I would have thought that I [had] been played a practical joke.”

 7. Marie Curie’s notebooks are still radioactive.

 When Marie Curie was performing her most important research on radiation in the early 20th century, she had no idea of the effects it would have on her health.
 It wasn't unusual for her to walk around her lab with bottles of polonium and radium in her pockets.
 She even described storing the radioactive material out in the open in her autobiography.
 “One of our joys was to go into our workroom at night; we then perceived on all sides the feebly luminous silhouettes of the bottles of capsules containing our products […] The glowing tubes looked like faint, fairy lights.”